18Ishika/18Ishika/README.md

 # 💫 About Me:
 Hi!
 I'm Ishika, a Computer Science and Engineering undergraduate specializing in Data Science.
 I’m passionate about building real-world solutions using Machine Learning, Deep Learning, and Generative AI.

-I have hands-on experience with Python, Scikit-learn, TensorFlow, Keras, LangChain, and Flask.
+I have hands-on experience with Python, Scikit-learn, TensorFlow, Keras, LangChain, Django , JavaScript and Flask.
 I also enjoy working on NLP tasks, leveraging libraries like Hugging Face Transformers, NLTK, and SpaCy to develop intelligent language-based solutions.I also have experience in building web based solutions using DJango and Flask utilising HTML, CSS and JavaScript.

+Currently learning AZURE concepts 😤😤

 I’m currently seeking internship and full-time opportunities in areas including:<br>